Mike Jenkins (American football)

-Mike Jenkins (born March 22, 1985) is a former German-born American professional American football cornerback.
-He played college football for the University of South Florida and was recognized as an All-American.
-He was selected by the Dallas Cowboys in the first round of the 2008 NFL Draft.
-He has also played for the Oakland Raiders, Tampa Bay Buccaneers, and Arizona Cardinals.
+Mike Jenkins (born March 22, 1985) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the South Florida Bulls, earning All-American honors.
+He was selected by the Dallas Cowboys in the first round of the 2008 NFL draft.
+He also played in the NFL for the Oakland Raiders, Tampa Bay Buccaneers, and Arizona Cardinals.